Climate change in New Zealand: Carbon dioxide

 New Zealand has a long-term record of atmospheric carbon dioxide similar to the Keeling Curve.
 In 1970, Charles Keeling asked David Lowe, a physics graduate from Victoria University of Wellington to establish continuous atmospheric measurements at a New Zealand site.
 The south-facing Baring Head, on the eastern entrance to Wellington Harbour, was chosen as being representative of the atmosphere of the southern hemisphere.
 Despite the majority of CO2 emissions coming from the Northern Hemisphere, the atmospheric concentration in New Zealand is similar.
-The Baring Head records show that CO2 concentrations rose from 325 ppm in 1972 to 380 ppm in 2009, and over 400 ppm in 2015.
+The Baring Head records show that CO2 concentrations rose from 325 ppm in 1972 to 380 ppm in 2009, and passed 400 ppm in 2015 and reached a new maximum of 416 ppm in December 2023.

 Modelled wind directions indicated that air flows were originating from 55 degrees south.
 The Baring Head data shows about the same overall rate of increase in CO2 as the measurements from the Mauna Loa Observatory, but with a smaller seasonal variation.
 The rate of increase in 2005 was 2.5 parts per million per year.
 The Baring Head record is the longest continuous record of atmospheric CO2 in the Southern Hemisphere and it featured in the IPCC Fourth Assessment Report: Climate Change 2007 in conjunction with the better-known Mauna Loa record.

 According to estimates from the International Energy Association, New Zealand's per capita carbon dioxide emissions roughly doubled from 1970 to 2000 and then exceeded the per capita carbon dioxide emissions of either the United Kingdom or the European Union.
 Per capita carbon dioxide emissions are in the highest quartile of global emissions.